Jump To Section

 Keep Basic Structure Consistent

 The outline or the basic structure of the answers should always be kept consistent, especially when writing them in the UPSC exam.
 Students should follow a common pattern when writing their exam answers, such as starting the answer with an introduction and then moving on to the body of the answer and then adding a conclusion at last.

 Having a consistent writing pattern will help the exam teacher (examiner) who is checking the answer sheet understand the student’s writing well enough, which will, in turn, lead to greater marks.
 It’ll also be easier for the student to write and explain the answers.

 Avoid Using Unnecessary Technical Terms Or Jargons

-When students will be writing answers in the UPSC exam, they should always restrict their usage of various technical terms or cliches.
+When students are writing answers in the UPSC exam, they should always restrict their usage of various technical terms or cliches.
 The examiner will be greatly put off by a student’s answer script that comes across as something that the student is using to show off his or her knowledge.
 It’s not recommended at all.

 It has always been a myth that long answers will be able to score more marks than the short ones – but the thing is – it’s not about writing short or long answers.
 It’s about covering all the relevant points in the answer to the given question.